-- In addition, notify colleagues from non-Swedish universities on expectations about their roles (feel free to contact the director of PhD studies about which information we usually provide to external colleagues).
+- In addition, notify colleagues from non-Swedish universities on expectations about their roles (feel free to contact the director of doctoral studies about which information we usually provide to external colleagues).

 For the defense, download and bring with you two copies of the form for the examination committee’s minutes.
 The form can be downloaded on the Swedish version of the faculty webpage on defenses of doctoral theses.

-Once completed, after the committee’s decision, place one copy in the PhD candidate’s mailbox and send the other copy to the faculty office.
+Once completed, after the committee’s decision, place one copy in the doctoral candidate’s mailbox and send the other copy to the faculty office.

-More information regarding your employment as a PhD student:
+More information regarding your employment as a doctoral student: